AnyarInc/ascent-beta/README.md

 - **Object Oriented**: Polymorphic module handling.
 - **Fast**: Dynamic run-time behavior from back-end C++ libraries.
 - **Thread Safe**: Run simulators on separate threads for maximum performance.
-- **Easy To Begin!**: Only two classes (asc::Module and asc::Link) are required to solve most differential equations or systems.
 - **Community**: Share your open source modules and libraries built on Ascent in the Ascent-Community repositories.
+- **Easy To Begin!**: Solve most differential equations or systems with two classes (asc::Module and asc::Link).

 ## Features
 - **Automatic Simulation Ordering**: Develop and solve modular, complex systems with automatic ordering of simulation flow.